 - Study development, power, and language in a multilingual, multiethnic society.

-- Visit the spectacular Galápagos Islands, the Cloud Forest, Upper Amazon Basin, and Guayaquil.
+- Visit the spectacular Galápagos Islands, the Cloud Forest, and Upper Amazon Basin.

 - Explore how languages instill, reinforce, and subvert power relationships.